Saturday, June 26, 2021

 Kelloggs can be found throughout the cemetery, not surprisingly.
 The founder of the Kellogg company, Will Keith Kellogg, has his family plot within a black wrought iron fence.

-More Kelloggs.
+More 'Kelloggs'.

 A large scroll tops the stone for the Deshon family.